7PAM2015-0509-2023-Group6/Kaggle-Challenge-Spaceship-Titanic-/README.md

 Results

-Our best model(Optuna-tuned XGBoost) achieved an accuracy of 89.3% , F1 score is 89.42% on the validation set.
+Our best model(Optuna-tuned XGBoost) achieved an accuracy of 89.3% , F1 score is 89.42% and ROC AUC score is 96.66% on the validation set.
 The final submission file is available in the submissions directory.